-Recent trends in the economy have been taken into consideration in the aforementioned process of arriving at the allowance for loan losses.
+Recent trends in the economy, particularly the downward trend in real estate values, have been taken into consideration in the aforementioned process of arriving at the allowance for loan losses.
 Actual results could vary from the aforementioned provisions for losses.